stennety/mywebsite/_posts/2017-11-26-Moving-Non-Profit-Wordpress-Site-to-Azure.md

 * App Name - A nice friendly name for the site.
 This is going to become part of the name for the website that we'll hit during development of the site; App-Name.azurewebsites.net.
 We'll be able to change it later to respond to your supercoolorgname.com domain, but it's still a good idea to make it simple and easy for your to remember.
 * Subscription - You should just have the one for the sponsorship.
 Make sure that's what's selected.
 * Resource Group - This isn't really important for our needs, but you'll have to make one.
 It's useful when you are dealing with thousands of resources and want to set policy for them all together.
 Since we'll be basically dealing with just 3 resources for this, we won't be doing much with Resource Groups.
 It's required though, so just name it whatever you want.
-* Database Provider - Select ClearDB
+* Database Provider - Select Azure Database for MySQL

 ![Wordpress Settings](https://blog.benjamin-hering.com/images/azure-wordpress/azure-wordpress-creation-parameters.png)

 For App Service plan / Location you'll be choosing what raw hardware in what location you want behind your application.
-For my site, I chose the P1V2 service plan as it was the cheapest with solid state drives for the storage. ~$205 per month is certainly pricy if we were paying out of pocket, and will eat up about half of our sponsorship, but since website hosting was all that we were hoping to get out of this Sponsorship it was worth it for the preformance.
+For my site, I chose the P1V2 service plan as it was the cheapest with solid state drives for the storage. ~$205 per month is certainly pricy if we were paying out of pocket, and will eat up about half of our sponsorship, but since website hosting was all that we were hoping to get out of this Sponsorship it was worth it for the performance.
 You can certainly experiment with smaller app sizes if you have other shiny things you want to do with your sponsorship.
 You can always upgrade your service plan later if it isn't beefy enough.

-Note that the Premium V2 service plans (with SSD) are only available in certain regions as of this writing.
+The Premium V2 service plans (with SSD) are only available in certain regions as of this writing.
 South Central US is one, and is closer to our main office than the coasts, but the specific US region doesn't matter too much.
 Pricing is slightly different in different places, but it's all with 5% or so of each other.
-Again, the naming of the service plan isn't too important, but _remember what region you placed it in_.
+Again, the naming of the service plan isn't too important, but you should keep in mind what Location you put it in.
+Any other resources that you create for this website you'll want to place in the same Location so you aren't slowed down by a website running in New York making calls out to California.

-Note that if you have multiple websites, you can put them all in the same service plan so long as there's enough free CPU and memory to cover them all.
+If you have multiple websites, you can put them all in the same service plan so long as there's enough free CPU and memory to cover them all.
 You don't need to have one app per app service plan.

 ![Wordpress Settings](https://blog.benjamin-hering.com/images/azure-wordpress/azure-app-service-plan.png)